-The Pushes and Pulls Affecting Legacy Data Achieve True Active Archive Status
+The Pushes and Pulls Affecting Tape Archive Legacy Data Achieve True Active Archive Status

 The rest of it has data that falls outside of these categorical uses is for all intents and purposes junk at best or liability at worst.

 Let’s also look at the technological changes.
 The devices we use to store data have changed.
-There is still disk and tape, but other variations on these themes have come into play.
-Optical, flash, cloud (probably disk and tape but that’s another topic).
-The value of tape in the storage world has largely remained unchanged; it is portable, secure and cheap.
+There is still disk and tape, but other variations on these themes have come into play—optical, flash, cloud (probably disk and tape, but that’s another topic).
+The value of tape in the storage world has largely remained unchanged; it is portable, secure, and cheap.
 As a result, it has been an obvious choice for backup and archive.
-More elegant solutions have evolved for backup over the past 20 years but the argument for archive seems to be as strong as ever, possibly stronger.
+More elegant archival tape solutions have evolved for backup over the past 20 years, but the argument for archive seems to be as strong as ever, possibly stronger.

-However, there are pushes and pulls to the life of data that was created, used, for compliance, legal, and now increasingly, more importantly, deleted.
-It seems the two biggest drivers that have created a demand for flexible or active archives as they related to legacy data are the security of critical mission-based data from hacking and the developing privacy regulations that could be placing demands on which data can be retained after having been archived.
+However, there are pushes and pulls to the life of created data, used for compliance, legal, and now increasingly, more importantly, deleted.
+The two biggest drivers that have created a demand for flexible or active archives are the security of critical mission-based data from hacking and the development of privacy regulations that could place demands on which data can be retained after archived.

-You could say that what is required is not an archival system but an “active archival system”, where data can be easily found even if unstructured and easily removed after archival, if and when required.
+You could say that what is required is not an archival system but an “active archival system,” where you can easily find data even if unstructured and easily removed after archival, if and when required.
 Inevitably the active archives of the future will be software-driven and infinitely more capable than the dumb archives of the past.